 Submissions must consist of two separate parts.
-The first part should consist of a single page containing a 35-50 word abstract.
-The second part should contain a 4-page technical summary that follows the outline below.
-Please follow the following instructions for the preparation of the Abstract and Technical Summary.
+The first part is a 35-50 word abstract.
+The second part is a 4-page technical summary.
+Please follow the following instructions for the preparation and submission of the abstract and technical summary.